The Purpose of the CRASH Team

 Traumatic Injuries

-Activities like horseback riding, ATV/dirtbiking, rock and ice climbing, hunting, and hiking frequently lead to serious injuries such as fractures, head trauma, or spinal injuries (often in areas with difficult terrain and no road access).
+Activities like horseback riding, ATV/dirt biking, rock and ice climbing, hunting, and hiking frequently lead to serious injuries such as fractures, head trauma, or spinal injuries (often in areas with difficult terrain and no road access).
 These incidents can also occur in technically challenging terrain requiring crews to use off-road vehicles, ropes and climbing equipment to reach, extrication tools to free patients trapped in equipment or under rocks/logs/animals/debris, and specific medical equipment to stabilize and protect patients while getting them out and to further care.

 Wildlife Encounters & Bear Attacks

 As human use of the backcountry grows, so does the risk of encounters with bears, cougars, and moose.
-The area we operate in is considered one of the most active hotspots for grizzly bear encounters and attacks in all of North America.
+The west-country area is considered one of the most active hotspots for grizzly bear encounters and attacks in all of North America.
 Wildlife attacks often occur far from cell service or medical care.
 These responses require careful coordination between first responders and Fish and Wildlife officers to ensure public and responder safety, and proper evidence preservation.

 Fires